-Course Description: Quality Management NOF Credits: 20 NOF Level: 9
+Course Description: Quality Management

+NQF Credits: 20 NOF Level: 9 This course focuses on the following topics:

 Concepts and perspectives on quality.
 How to analyse and improve a work process.
 Quality of design; conformance; maintenance and service.
 Various tools for improvement.
 Process capability and process control methods.
 Using cost data as a basis for improvement.
 The measurement of customer response and the achievement of customer-focus.
 Quality management systems: ISO 9000; Total Quality Management; Benchmarking; The Baldridge System.
 Philosophies of quality management: e.g. Deming; Juran; Shingo and the process of Quality Function Deployment.
 Case studies and site visits.